debdeepbh/ml/notes/README.md

     \end{align*}
     ```

-    This causes some pain since `vim-pandoc` does not render the math symbols within the environments.
+    This causes some pain since `vim-pandoc` does not render the math symbols within the environments in vim.
+Surprisingly, converting a tex file to md puts `$$`s around latex environments.
+So weird.

 - If you are using `\usepackage{bm}` for bold fonts and using commands like `\boldsymbol{\sigma}` etc (apparently better alternative to `\pmb{}`), make sure to put braces around it when using as subscript or superscript.
 For example, use `f_{\boldsymbol{\sigma}}(x)` instead of `f_\boldsymbol{\sigma}(x)`.
 The second usage will put `(x)` also within the subscript when you convert it into tex.
 This is a very weird behavior since you would think both are Tex commands.